Fauna of Scotland: Rodents, insectivores and lagomorphs

-Seventy-five per cent of the UK's red squirrels are found in Scotland.
-This species faces threats that include competition from the introduced grey squirrel, and the 'Scottish Strategy for Red Squirrel Conservation' provides a framework for supporting its long-term conservation.
+Of the UK's red squirrels, 75% are found in Scotland.
+This species faces threats that include competition and disease from the introduced grey squirrel, and the 'Scottish Strategy for Red Squirrel Conservation' provides a framework for supporting its long-term conservation.
 Research in 2007 credited the growing population of pine martens with assisting this programme by preying selectively on the grey squirrels.
 Scotland has no population of the edible or hazel dormouse, or of the yellow-necked mouse, and the harvest mouse's range is limited to the southern part of the country.
 The St Kilda mouse and Orkney vole (see above) are endemic, but otherwise population distributions are similar to the rest of mainland Britain.
-Colonies of black rats remain only on the island of Inchcolm in the Firth of Forth and on the Shiant Isles.
+Colonies of black rats are thought to now remain only on the island of Inchcolm in the Firth of Forth, after a successful eradication programme on the Shiant Isles.

 Mainland insectivore populations are generally similar to the rest of Britain.
-Recent steps by Scottish Natural Heritage, the Scottish Executive and the Royal Society for the Protection of Birds to remove European hedgehogs from the Outer Hebrides, where their introduction has caused declines in internationally important breeding populations of wading seabird such as dunlin, ringed plover and redshank, has caused considerable controversy, and hedgehog culls were halted in 2007.
+Recent steps by NatureScot, the Scottish Executive and the Royal Society for the Protection of Birds to remove European hedgehogs from the Outer Hebrides, where their introduction has caused declines in internationally important breeding populations of wading seabird such as dunlin, ringed plover and redshank, has caused considerable controversy, and hedgehog culls were halted in 2007.
 The trapped animals are now relocated to the mainland.
 The programme has reduced this population; only two individuals were caught in 2007.

 Of the lagomorphs only hares and rabbits are represented in Scotland.
 The mountain hare is the only native member of the hare family and is the dominant species throughout most of upland Scotland.
 The European hare and European rabbit are both present, the latter having been brought to Britain by the Romans but not becoming widespread in Scotland until the 19th century.